morota/literature/_posts/2015-03-07-The-Origin-of-BLUP-and-MME.md

 The origin of mixed model equations appears in two abstracts published by Henderson (1949, 1950).
 The formal proof that beta and u in Henderson (1949, 1950) are BLUE and BLUP is given in Henderson et al. (1959) and Henderson (1963), respectively.
-The latter was actually given in 1961, although published in 1963 and not yet named BLUP.
+The latter was published in 1963, but actually given in 1961 and not yet named BLUP.
 Goldberger (1962) was the first to use the term "best linear unbiased predictor".
 The acronym "BLUP" was coined by Henderson (1973).
-A copy of Henderson (1949, 1950, 1963) were obtained from my colleague Dr. Dale Van Vleck at UNL.
+I obtained a copy of Henderson (1949, 1950, 1963) from my colleague Dr. Dale Van Vleck at UNL.

 * Henderson CR.
 (1949).
 Estimation of changes in herd environment.
 J Dairy Sci.
 (Abstract) 32: 706. [[PDF](http://morotalab.org/literature/pdf/henderson1949.pdf)]